gliu2k/SAP-Datasphere/Roadmap/Roadmap.md

 ## 2.1.
 Load data into DataSphere from the source systems(S/4HANA, ERP)

-Below are the approaches and their drawbacks
+Below are the approaches(**containers**) and their drawbacks

+- Tables (ODP/ODQ/SLT)
+  - Remodeling, without using the Pre-built Business Content in both Datashphere and SAP S/4HANA systems.
+  -
+- ABAP Tables
+  - No delta capture in the source and used for Full Data (Init Only) load

+- ABAP CDS Vieww
+  - No delta capture in the source and used for Full Data (Init Only) load

-- CDS View Extractor (ODP)
+- ABAP CDS View Extractor (ODP/ODQ)
   - Fewer customers develop the custom CDSView with the delta mechanism.
   [Example](https://github.com/SAP-samples/teched2022-DA281/blob/main/exercises/dd1/README.md)